Skip to content

 Frequently asked questions

-What is the difference between loose, tight, and transition fit in 3D printing tolerance?
+What is the difference between the press, sliding, running, and loose fit tiers in 3D printing tolerance?

 How does print orientation affect dimensional tolerance in FDM printing?